Embedding-Enhanced Giza++: Improving Alignment in Low- and High- Resource Scenarios Using Embedding Space Geometry: Conclusion and Future Work

 \section{Conclusion and Future Work}

-We introduce Embedding-Enhanced Giza++, an unsupervised enhancement to Giza++ that takes takes advantage of the latent knowledge in word embedding space geometry for improved word alignment without the use of neural machine translation models or massively-multilingual language models that to-date have been the strongest competitors to the 20-year-old Giza++ system.
-Embedding-Enhanced Giza++ shines in lowest-resource scenarios, outperforming Giza++ by 8.5, 10.9, and 12 AER for Romanian-English, German-English, and English-French, respectively\textemdash performance unlikely to be matched by data-hungry neural models.
+We introduce EE-GIZA++, an unsupervised enhancement to GIZA++ that uses word embeddings for improved word alignment in low-bitext settings, without the use of NMT or massively-multilingual language models that to-date have been the strongest competitors to GIZA++.
+EE-GIZA++ outperforms GIZA++ by 8.5, 10.9, and 12 AER in lowest-bitext scenarios for Ro-En, De-En, and En-Fr, respectively.
+Future work should examine performance of EE-GIZA++ on a diverse set of languages with varying scripts and amounts of data available.